-The primary flood risk to the site is fluvial from the Pickford Brook and its unnamed tributary.
-These watercourses flow through the centre and northern parts of the site.
-The tributary largely remains in bank, while flooding from the Pickford Brook is largely confined to the channel and areas immediately adjacent.
-Flood hazard from the Pickford Brook is mainly classed as very low or danger to some.
-Parts of the site are also shown to be affected by surface water flooding; these areas tend to correspond with the watercourses.
+The primary flood risk to the potential development site is fluvial from the Hall Brook which flows through the centre of the site.
+Water is mainly confined to the channel and areas immediately adjacent, except in the east of the site where water backs up behind a series of culverts.
+Flood hazard is mainly classed as very low.
+There are also a number of ponds located throughout the potential development site.
+Parts of the site are also shown to be affected by surface water flooding; these areas tend to correspond with the watercourse and the ponds.